 The I.U.P.A. proudly complies with state regulations and required disclosures.
 If you require additional information, then call us 1-800-247-4872 or email us at: [email protected]

-Your contribution is very much appreciated and although the International Union of Police Association is recognized by the IRS as an organization described in Section 501 (c) (5) of the Internal Revenue Code, contributions are not tax deductible.
+Your contribution is very much appreciated and although the International Union of Police Association is recognized as a non-profit by the IRS, due to its particular status (501 (c) 5), donations are not tax deductible pursuant to IRC §170(c.

 The International Union of Police Associations, AFL-CIO (I.U.P.A.) was formed in 1979 to collectively represent those in law enforcement that are active or retired law enforcement officers; to fight to improve, protect, and remember the lives of officers and their families in law enforcement; the organization also works to improve legislation that protects and affects public safety officers, as well as representing the needs of law enforcement officers and support personnel, whether that be for better equipment, more staff or a fair wage.